ms-sherbert/GWRSM-SDM/README.md

 # GWRSM-SDM

-Repository for the manuscript entitled 'Leveraging human-nature interactions and spatial modelling to identify restorable refugia for a threatened tree species'.
+Repository for the manuscript 'Herbert SM*, Tomscha SA*, Lai HR, Benavidez R, Balkwill C, Ruston P, Jackson B, Deslippe JR. Leveraging human-nature interactions and spatial modelling to identify restorable refugia for a threatened tree species'.
+* These authors contribvuted equally.
+Please note that this manuscript has not yet been through peer review.
+The FigShare links in this README file will become active after acceptance for publication.

 [![DOI](https://zenodo.org/badge/772350956.svg)](https://zenodo.org/doi/10.5281/zenodo.10836317)